Are You a Saltwater Fishing Fanatic?

 Me?
 I'm Dick McClary, a lifelong sea angler, ocean sailor and author of books and magazine articles on saltwater fishing and offshore sailing.

-Now whilst I can string a few words together on a good day, and take a half-decent photo with a digital camera on some of the others, I can't draw worth a damn.
+Now whilst I can string a few words together on a good day, and take a half-decent photo with a digital camera on some of the others, I can't draw to save my life.

 Which is why all the artwork you'll find on this website is done only by those who can.